Big Hero 6: The Series

-Big Hero 6: The Series is an American superhero animated television series that aired between November 20, 2017, and February 15, 2021.
-The series was produced by Disney Television Animation and was created by Mark McCorkle and Bob Schooley, also known for co-creating Buzz Lightyear of Star Command and Kim Possible.
+Big Hero 6: The Series is an American superhero science fiction comedy television series that aired between November 20, 2017, and February 15, 2021.
+The show was produced by Disney Television Animation and was created by Mark McCorkle and Bob Schooley, also known for co-creating Buzz Lightyear of Star Command and Kim Possible.
 The show is based on Disney's 2014 film Big Hero 6, which itself is loosely based on the comic book series of the same name published by Marvel Comics.
-The series acts as a follow-up to the original film and uses traditional hand-drawn animation.
+The show acts as a follow-up to the original film and uses traditional hand-drawn animation.

 It premiered with a 43-minute episode titled "Baymax Returns" on Disney XD on November 20, 2017.
 In 2018, the series was moved from Disney XD to Disney Channel before the series premiere.
 The series formally premiered with two new episodes on Disney Channel on June 9, 2018.

 The second season premiered on May 6, 2019, with a third season confirmed prior.
 The third season premiered on September 21, 2020, on Disney XD.
 The third season features predominantly 11-minute episodes, as opposed to the 22-minute episodes of the first two seasons.
-Cast members stated on January 28, 2021, that the series would not return for a fourth season and the series finale aired on February 15, 2021.
+The cast members stated on January 28, 2021, that the series would not return for a fourth season and the series finale aired on February 15, 2021.

 In December 2020, Disney announced a spinoff series titled Baymax! and produced by Walt Disney Animation Studios.
 The series was released on Disney+ on June 29, 2022.

 Plot

-The series is set after the events of Big Hero 6 (2014) and continues the adventures of 14-year-old tech genius Hiro Hamada and his compassionate, cutting-edge robot Baymax, created by his late brother Tadashi.
+The series is set after the events of Big Hero 6 (2014) and continues the adventures of 14-year-old tech genius Hiro Hamada and his compassionate, cutting-edge robot Baymax, created by his late older brother Tadashi.
 Along with his friends Wasabi, Honey Lemon, Go Go and Fred, they form the superhero team Big Hero 6 and embark on high-tech adventures as they protect their city from an array of scientifically enhanced villains.
 Hiro also faces academic challenges and social trials as the new prodigy at San Fransokyo Institute of Technology (SFIT).

 The show slightly contradicts the ending of the original film.
 Among the differences are Aunt Cass knowing about Baymax, and Hiro attending SFIT as if everything is back to normal (and though a building is erected after Tadashi, Hiro does not receive a grant from the institute).
 Hiro also does not come up with the name "Big Hero 6" like it is implied at the end of the movie.
 Instead, Fred comes up with the name after having "brainstormed an epic list of team names" and testing them with himself.